Pediatric Eye Exam

 What can you expect during a pediatric eye exam?

 Our pediatric eye exams are tailored to the unique needs of each child, considering their age, visual development, and any specific concerns you may have.
-Exams generally include a case history, vision testing, determination of whether eyeglasses are needed, testing eye alignment, an eye health evaluation, and prescribing eyeglasses if necessary.
+Exams generally include a case history, vision testing, determining whether eyeglasses are needed, testing eye alignment, an eye health evaluation, and prescribing eyeglasses if necessary.

 Myopia Control